Csumber/shop-reviews-backend/README.md

-# real-world-vendure
+# vendure-shop-review-önlab

-This project demonstrates a real-world [Vendure](https://www.vendure.io/) server setup.
-It was generated with [`@vendure/create`](https://github.com/vendure-ecommerce/vendure/tree/master/packages/create), but adds extra tooling and includes some example real-world plugins.
+This project was created as an assignment to subject [Project laboratory](https://www.aut.bme.hu/en/Education/BScInfo/Onlab) at Budapest University of Technology and Economics.
+It demonstrates an extended [Vendure](https://www.vendure.io/) server setup.
+It was generated with [`@vendure/create`](https://github.com/vendure-ecommerce/vendure/tree/master/packages/create), but adds extra tooling and includes some example real-world plugins which also have been modified.

+The project also has a [frontend](https://github.com/Csumber/shop-reviews-frontend).

 ## Getting Started

 1. Clone this repo
 2. `yarn` to install dependencies
 3. `yarn migration:run` to apply the latest changes to the database schema
-3. `yarn start` to run
+4. `yarn start` to run

 ## Tooling